8ta4/say/DONTREADME.md

 This also makes it easy to search for a specific date.

+## Updating `read-only.txt`

+1. `say` makes a copy of the `read-only.txt` file and creates a temporary file in the system's temp directory.
+This ensures that the application directory doesn't get cluttered.

+2. Any updates made to the file will modify the temporary file, preserving the read-only nature of the original `read-only.txt` file.

+3. `say` uses the atomic `rename` operation to replace the original `read-only.txt` file with the modified temporary file.
+This atomic operation ensures that the `read-only.txt` file is always consistent.

 ## Interaction

 FT or ME triggers ALS.
 Once ALS is activated, it then triggers APS.